The Ferryman is Elise’s professional debut.

-The Ferryman is Turlough’s theatrical debut.
+The Ferryman is Matilda’s professional debut.

-Television includes: Casualty.
+Television includes: Will.

-Film includes: Eleanor.
+Film includes: Diana and I.

 Theatre includes: The Wind in the Willows (Theatre Royal, Plymouth); The Fix (Union); As You Like It (NT); Putting It Together, The Last Five Years (Lyric, Belfast); My Cousin Rachel (& Spoleto Festival, Charleston USA), Romeo and Juliet (Gate, Dublin); Candide (Menier Chocolate Factory); A Man of No Importance (Salisbury Playhouse); Follies (Opera de Toulon, France); Howard Goodall’s A Winter’s Tale (Landor); Les Misérables, Dirty Dancing (West End); Aladdin (Gaiety, Dublin); Fame (RTÉ/Ireland tour); The Rake’s Progress, Candide, Elixir of Love, Sweeney Todd: the Demon Barber of Fleet Street, The Mikado, The Beggar’s Opera (Welsh National Opera/Grand Opera House, Belfast).

 Television includes: Ronan Tynan: The Impossible Dreamand Heart and Soul.